 Missed Edinburgh?
 No problem.
-This six-week Waterloo-based arts festival returns to the atmospheric Vaults with a jam-packed line-up of music, theatre, club nights and more.
+This six-week Waterloo-based arts festival returns to the atmospheric Vaults with a jam-packed line-up of music, theatre, comedy, club nights and more.
 Theatre highlights include an immersive production of 'The Great Gatsby', new play 'A Hundred Different Words For Love' by James Rowland, and gothic comedy 'We Are Bronte'.
 This year, the ever-expanding Vault Festival will also be hosting shows in Morley College and Network Theatre.
 Dates, times and prices vary: see our Vault Festival Guide for full info, plus our recommendations on what to see.

 Improv gets a bad rap in this country, but anyone who dismisses the genre clearly hasn't seen Austentatious.
 This highly impressive troupe perform a completely improvised Jane Austen novel, complete with period dress and cello accompaniment, with marvellous results.
 Made up of Andrew Murray, Amy Cooke-Hodgson, Joseph Morpurgo, Cariad Lloyd, Graham Dickson and Rachel Parris, they're all hugely talented performers, able to keep the gag rate high and the made-up story rolicking along.
 Tremendous fun.